:

 Why make improvements?

 Being inclusive and accessible is not just about the need to meet statutory obligations.
-With the accessibility market contributing £1.75 billion to Scotland, making improvements that target these customers, can unlock huge benefits and grow your business.
+With the accessibility market contributing £1.75 billion to Scotland, making improvements that target these customers can unlock huge benefits and grow your business.
 Discover the volume and spending power of visitors to Scotland who have accessibility requirements with our accessible and inclusive market statistics.

 What is the process?